bivab/smbus-cffi/README.rst

 You can get the latest version from the repository hosted at GitHub https://github.com/bivab/smbus-cffi

 The file requirements.txt contains the list of dependencies needed to work with smbus-cffi.

-The project uses py.test for testing and tox to test on pypy and python 2.7.
+The project uses py.test for testing and tox to test on pypy and python.

 The file test/test_smbus_integration.py contains a set of integration tests for the smbus wrapper.
 To run the integrations tests you need an Arduino board